Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Downhill Jaunt Towards Sergude on day one of the La Coruña Arm of the Camino InglésThe Downhill Jaunt Towards Sergude

-In 400 meters, turn right onto the DP-1708, then in 150 meters, a left onto the CP-2103.
+About 100 meters after the rest area, turn right onto the DP-1708, then in 150 meters, turn left onto the CP-2103.
 More wonderful downhill.

 Ambling Along the CP-2103 on day one of the La Coruña Arm of the Camino InglésAmbling Along the CP-2103

-In only one kilometer on the CP-2103, you come to the sign for the albergue!
+After only one kilometer on the CP-2103, you come to the sign for the albergue!

 Sign for the Albergue de Sergude/Carral on day one of the La Coruña Arm of the Camino InglésSign for the Albergue de Sergude/Carral